Claire-Fisher/rock-paper-scissors-ms2/README.md

 ### This site is designed as a pick-up-&-play game for entertainment.

-EXAMPLE DONT LEAVE THIS IN!!
-Designed as....... the site will ....
-This project is intended for users .... age and above.
-Target users will most likely use this project on mobile devices, so it must be fully responsive and will be developed using a mobile first approach.
+This project is intended for users of any age.
+Target users are most likely access this on mobile devices.
+Therefore it is developed using a mobile first approach and is fully responsive.
+The project aims to meet high standards of accessibility requirements.

 ![An mock-up image of the Rock Paper Scissors project]()EXAMPLE DONT LEAVE THIS IN!!